 In addition to the processes outlined above, AMP management is informed about climate-related risks and opportunities as they relate to the impacts on asset classes, through investment support provided by BlackRock.
-BlackRock's investment support, which is explained further in 'Section 2.1, Current strategic position' and 'Section 3.1, Identifying, assessing, and managing climate-related risks', includes providing "capital market assumptions" (CMAs) to AMP management, which AMP considers on a quarterly basis.
-The CMAs take into account certain climate-related factors as outlined further in the Risk Management section of this report.
+BlackRock's investment support, which is explained further in 'Section 2.1, Current strategic position' and 'Section 3.1, Identifying, assessing, and managing climate-related risks', includes providing "capital market assumptions" (CMAs) to AMP management, which AMP considers on a quarterly basis and integrates into its strategic asset allocation process on an annual basis (where applicable).
+The IC considers the CMAs, which in turn consider certain climate-related factors as outlined further in 'Section 3.1, Identifying, assessing, and managing climate-related risks', as part of strategic decision-making relating to the funds within the Scheme where these are subject to the annual strategic asset allocation process.